 SafeGraph’s goal is to help answer humanity’s biggest questions by providing access to the largest ground truth dataset in the world.
 We predict the past by focusing on veracity and truth.
 Our belief is at least one iconic company will be built on democratizing access to data … and we aspire to be that company.

-SafeGraph’s first product is geospatial data and our goal is to be the most accurate record of truth for understanding human movement.
-In the next year, our goal is to be the best company for urban planners, retailers, academic researchers, marketers, investors, and many more to understand population movement patterns.
+SafeGraph’s first product is geospatial data and our goal is to be the most accurate record of truth for understanding physical places.
+In the next year, our goal is to be the best company for urban planners, retailers, academic researchers, marketers, investors, and many more to understand how people and places relate to each other.

 After leaving LiveRamp, I teamed up with Brent Perez to figure out what to do next.
 Our goal was to (1) build an iconic business that has the potential for $100 billion market cap; (2) work on super hard technical problems that get us excited to come to work every day; (3) work with amazing people that we love being around; and, most importantly (4) do something that truly adds value to society.